kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

-priority level X.  In this case, and if the baseline reaction --- dispatching as many requests as possible from X to X --- ends with a request to dispatch but not enough seats available, then the reaction continues with trying to dispatch that request to the logically lower priority levels.
-With the lock of X still held, the logically lower levels Y are enumerated in logically decreasing order and dispatch to each one of them is considered.
+priority level X.  In this case, and if the baseline reaction --- dispatching as many requests as possible from X to X --- ends with a request to dispatch but not enough seats available, then the reaction continues with trying to dispatch requests to other priority levels.
+This is done with two iterations in series, one over priority levels that come later in the locking order and one over priority levels that come earlier in the locking order.
+The iteration over later priority levels happens first, and the lock of priority level X is held throughout.
+The later priority levels Y are enumerated and dispatch to each one of them is considered.
 This consideration starts by acquiring Y's lock, then dispatches as many requests from X to Y as are allowed by the above rule, and finally releases Y's lock.
+Once this iteration is done, the lock of level X is released and the iteration over earlier priority levels commences.
+For each earlier priority level Y: the locks for Y and X are acquired (in that order), as much dispatching as possible is done from X to Y, and finally the two locks are released.
 Naturally, if/when X runs out of requests to dispatch, this reaction stops.

 The more complicated case is reacting to seats being freed up.
 Let us say this is at priority level X.  As in the other case, the reaction starts with the baseline, dispatching as much as possible from X to X.
-If this leaves some seats at X still available, then the reaction continues by trying to dispatch from higher priority levels to X.  The lock of X is not held over this loop, that would violate locking order.
-This iteration starts by releasing the lock of X and then iterating over the higher priority levels Y (in logically decreasing priority order) and considering each one in turn.
-That consideration starts by acquiring the locks of Y and X (in that order), then does as much dispatching from Y to X as is allowed, and finally releases the two locks.
+If this leaves some seats at X still available, then the reaction continues by trying to dispatch from other priority levels to X.  As in the other case, this is done in a series of two iterations over other priority levels.
+First, while the lock of X is still held, the priority levels that come later in the locking order are enumerated and considered.
+For each such priority level Y: Y's lock is acquired, as many requests as are allowed are dispatched from Y to X, and finally Y's lock is released.
+Once the later levels have been considered, the lock of X is released and the earlier levels are considered.
+For each earlier priority level Y: the locks of Y and X are acquired (in that order), as many requests as are allowed are dispatched from Y to X, and finally the two locks are released.
+Naturally, if/when priority level X runs out of available seats, this whole process stops.
+However, there is still more to do.
 Note that dispatching one wide request from Y to X may unblock immediate dispatching of additional requests from Y (whether to X, Y, or another priority level).
 The dispatching of all possible from Y to X does not cover all of that.
 Thus, the reaction to seats being freed up has to include keeping a list of priority levels Y to consider general dispatching from.
-An element is added to that list whenever the dispatching from Y to X concludes in a way that warrants more general consideration of Y.  After the primary iteration above is done, the reaction to seats being freed continues with iterating over this list of Y to reconsider and reacting as for an arrival at Y: dispatch as much as possible from Y to Y and logically lower priority levels.
+An element is added to that list whenever the dispatching from Y to X concludes in a way that warrants more general consideration of Y.  After the primary iterations above are done, the reaction to seats being freed continues with iterating over this list of Y to reconsider and reacting as for an arrival at Y: dispatch as much as possible from Y to Y and other priority levels.

 ### Fair Queuing for Server Requests